Skip to content

 3. The API secret of LiveKit Server

-The main.go file first loads the necessary environment variables:
+The main.go file first declares the necessary global variables:

 • SERVER_PORT: the port where the application will be listening.